AbsInt/CompCert/exportcsyntax/README.md

 ## Overview
-"clightgen" is an experimental tool that transforms C source files into Clight abstract syntax, pretty-printed in Coq format in .v files.
+"csyntaxgen" is an experimental tool that transforms C source files into CompCert C abstract syntax, pretty-printed in Coq format in .v files.
-These generated .v files can be loaded in a Coq session for interactive verification, typically.
+These generated .v files can be loaded in a Coq session for verification, typically.

 ## How to build

 Change to the top-level CompCert directory and issue
 ```
-   make clightgen
+   make csyntaxgen
 ```

 ## Usage
 ```
-   clightgen [options] <C source files>
+   csyntaxgen [options] <C source files>
 ```
-For each source file `src.c`, its Clight abstract syntax is generated in `src.v`.
+For each source file `src.c`, its CompCert C abstract syntax is generated in `src.v`.

 The options recognized are a subset of those of the CompCert compiler ccomp